dijkstracula/solvent/paper/report.md

 ## Overview and Motivation

-Type theory is inarguably the branch of formal methods that software developers most commonly exploit to reason about the behaviour of their programs.
-While inexpressive relative to their counterparts in research languages, even "simple" type systems[^1] enjoyed by conventional industrial languages like Java or C# provide a powerful mechanism to statically reject invalid programs, such as the one in Figure 1.
-Such type systems also enjoy strong metatheoretic properties.
+Enterprising formal methods researchers could do worse than position their work in the type-theoretic space.
+While inexpressive relative to their counterparts in research languages, even "simple" type systems[^1] enjoyed by conventional industrial languages like Java or C# provide a powerful mechanism to statically reject invalid programs.
+Type systems also enjoy strong metatheoretic properties.
 Soundness (that is, invalid programs will always be rejected), reconstruction (that is, types can be inferred via terms' usage without human annotation), and termination are guaranteed, even when type-checking programs whose behaviour depends on runtime user input or data structures of unknown or unbounded size.

-In so doing, Milner's old canard that _"well-typed programs don't go wrong"_[@milner-type-poly] has entered the programmer's popular lexicon [@LiquidHaskellTutorial].
+In so doing, Milner's old canard that _"well-typed programs don't go wrong"_[@milner-type-poly] has entered the programmer's popular lexicon [@LiquidHaskellTutorial]; after all, type theory is inarguably the branch of formal methods that software developers most commonly exploit to reason about the behaviour of their programs.

-However, as a form of abstract interpretation[@CousotCousot], this statement is in reality circumscribed by how much information is lost by the abstract
-transformation: in particular, the program in Figure 1 can, indeed, go wrong - the type system proves the _shape_ of the input datatype (morally, an iterable, indexable structure) but lost facts about _particular_ well-typed terms.
+However, as a form of abstract interpretation[@CousotCousot], Milner's _bon mot_ is in reality circumscribed by how much information is lost by the abstract transformation: in particular, the program in Figure 1 can, indeed, go wrong - the type system proves the _shape_ of the input datatype (morally, an iterable, indexable structure) but lost facts about _particular_ well-typed terms.
 Concretely: Since at the type level an empty list is indistinguishable from a non-empty one, it's impossible to reject a program that requires a _non-empty_ list as input.

 ```{.python .numberLines}
 def avg(xs):